Men in Black: Alien Attack

 Men in Black: Alien Attack is a shooting interactive dark ride located at Universal Studios Florida in Orlando, Florida, based on the film, Men in Black, itself based on the original comic book of the same name created by Lowell Cunningham.
-The ride opened in 2000 after a five-year development process.
+The ride opened on April 14, 2000.
 The ride has generally been well received, winning an Outstanding Achievement award from the Themed Entertainment Association.

 Riders enter a MIB training facility disguised as a pavilion at the 1964 New York World's Fair.
 After navigating through a themed queue and pre-show, riders board a spinning dark ride system.
 Once dispatched, riders are tasked to kill aliens using the supplied laser guns, and subsequently accumulate points.
 At the time of its opening, the ride was the biggest dark ride ever built at a Universal park, spanning 70000 sqft and featuring over 125 animatronic aliens.